HIP-1137: Block Node discoverabilty via on chain registry

 /**

-* An enumeration of discoverable node types.
+* An enumeration of registered node types.

 *